uriel-reyes/sellertools/README.md

 - Real-time status updates to the commercetools backend
 - Visual indicators for different order statuses

+### Customer Management
+- View customers associated with the seller's store
+- Detailed customer profile information
+- Address and contact details for each customer

 ## Technical Implementation

 This application leverages: